gerarddvb/Homebridge-on-RaspberryPi/README.md

 # Install Homebridge

-Use these commands to setup dependencies:
+Use these commands to install Homebridge:

 ```
 cd /home/pi/HomeKit/